batinicaz/pre-commit/README.md

 # Pre-Commit

-Simple docker image built on top of [bridgecrew/checkov](https://hub.docker.com/r/bridgecrew/checkov/).
 Adds in pre-commit along with the latest version of:

+* checkov
 * terraform
 * tflint

-Built ever day at 2AM to get latest changes.
+Built every day at 2AM to get latest changes and scanned for vulnerabilities using Aqua's [Trivy](https://github.com/aquasecurity/trivy).

 ## Usage